 Purpose of the position:

 The position provides an opportunity for an early- to mid-career development professional with a passion for engaging stakeholders at all levels in transformative work that is impacting young women, and a passion for promoting global sisterhood everyday.
-The Development Director would be joining a small, hardworking and committed team and would play an instrumental role in taking the organization into the future.
+The Development Manager would be joining a small, hardworking and committed team and would play an instrumental role in taking the organization into the future.

 Additionally, our annual benefit event is in need of strategic vision, as a possible opportunity to expand our financial base.